jeffmakuto/simple_shell/README.md

-Group Project
+# Simple_Shell
-0x16.
-C - Simple Shell
+Simple Shell by fredrick mbanga and jerry juma